Research Robots Humanoid Applications Industries Technology Contact

 What distinguishes EtherCAT from standard TCP/IP Ethernet?

-Standard TCP/IP is non-deterministic, meaning data packet arrival times can vary, which is acceptable for internet browsing but dangerous for robot control.
-EtherCAT uses the same physical cables but a different protocol that guarantees data arrival within microseconds, ensuring hard real-time control.
+Standard TCP/IP is unpredictable—packet times vary, fine for browsing but risky for robot control.
+EtherCAT uses the same cables with a protocol that guarantees delivery in microseconds for true real-time performance.

 Does EtherCAT require special cables or switches?